“I sold a painting this morning on Instagram!”

 You’ll notice on Ashley’s Instagram account that a lot of what she shares are hilarious pictures from the Internet with a little observation.
-Here’s an example of something very strange that gets posted to her account.

 I asked Ashley how she finds the weird images that are all over her IG feed.
 It’s a hilarious combination of random stuff she finds while she’s doing research for her existing work, drunk Googling late at night, and random inspiration at any time of the day.

 She once wondered whether or not Richard Simmons could do a toe-touch, so she found an image of it and then saved it on her phone.
 Some time later, she was scrolling through the 12,000+ images on her phone and found it, then decided to share it on Instagram.

 She caters to the collector’s Fear, Ego, and Enthusiasm.
 Many collectors, especially the wealthy ones, are seeking validation of their insecurities.
 Successful people, like the rest of us, fear missing out on the next big thing.
 Amongst their friends, that next big thing is Ashley’s work, so they can’t miss out.

 Ashley has a very impressive press kit.
 If you look at it, you can’t help but feel like she’s one of the biggest artists in the world.
 Ashley has an assistant that aggressively pursues media opportunities, which just makes her even more impressive.
 This media attention validates the collector’s choice and gives them something to brag about to their friends who don’t have one of Ashley’s pieces.